How To MIG Weld Carbon Steel

 Pulse spray is used on carbon steel for either, thin metals, open roots, all position welding and pipe.
 Pulse spray is mostly used for MIG welding out of position pipe and it is a nice luxury to have.

 Most MIG welders have a chart inside of the machine that can give you some general guidelines about how to set you machine for the right material thickness.
 These are always just guidelines and you need to test the settings on a piece of scrap metal to make sure they are welding properly.
-Just in case you don’t have a machine setting chart there is a picture to the right that has one from a Lincoln MIG welding machine (all pics on this site open up bigger) for you convenience.
+Just in case you don’t have a machine setting chart there is a picture to the right that has one from a Lincoln MIG welding machine below (all pics on this site open up bigger) for you convenience.
 I do want to mention that MIG welding of any kind is all about machine set-up and that is where the skill is needed.

 Overview of Carbon Steel Weld Ability